iomentum/cargo-scaffold/README.md

     cargo-scaffold scaffold [FLAGS] [OPTIONS] <template>

 FLAGS:
-    -f, --force         Override target directory if it exists -h, --help          Prints help information
+    -a, --append        Append files in the existing directory, do not create directory with the project name -f, --force         Override target directory if it exists -h, --help          Prints help information
-    -p, --passphrase    Specify if your ssh key is protected by a passphrase -V, --version       Prints version information
+    -p, --passphrase    Specify if your SSH key is protected by a passphrase -V, --version       Prints version information

 OPTIONS: